mattixtech/hex2file/README.md

 The module can also be imported into a Python project.
 After installing it simply `import hex2file` and use `hex2file.write_str()` or `hex2file.write_from_file()`.

+# Testing
+You can run the test script directly with Python `python hex2file_test.py`